-3. COLORADO HOUSE BILL 1263 (2012) (APPLIES TO STATE EMPLOYMENT) Signed on May 29, 2012 by Governor John Hickenlooper (D), HB 1263 prohibits state agencies and licensing agencies from performing a background check until the agency determines that the applicant is a finalist for the position or the applicant receives a conditional offer.
+3. COLORADO HOUSE BILL 1025 (2019) (APPLIES TO PRIVATE EMPLOYMENT); HOUSE BILL 1263 (2012) (APPLIES TO STATE EMPLOYMENT) Signed into law on May 29, 2012 by Governor John Hickenlooper (D), HB 12-1263 (Colo.
+Rev. Stat. § 24-5-101) prohibits state agencies and licensing agencies from performing a background check until the agency determines that the applicant is a finalist for the position or the applicant receives a conditional offer.
 In determining whether a conviction disqualifies an applicant from employment or licensing, the agency must consider (1) the nature of the conviction; (2) the direct relationship of the conviction to the job; (3) rehabilitation and good conduct; and (4) the time elapsed since the conviction.
 The law further prevents agencies from using arrests not leading to conviction in deciding whether to deny or withdraw an offer.
 An agency may not disqualify an applicant based on an expunged, sealed, or pardoned conviction or charges dismissed pursuant to a deferred judgment, unless the agency first considers the four factors listed above.
 This law does not apply when a statute bars licensing based on convictions nor to certain public safety or correction-related jobs.
 With some exceptions, the law prohibits agencies from issuing job advertisements that include blanket bans stating that a person with a criminal record may not apply.
-The Colorado Criminal Justice Reform Coalition supported the legislation.
+The Colorado Criminal Justice Reform Coalition

+With a 2019 law, Colorado is the most recent state to ban the box for the private sector. supported the legislation.
 Introduced by Rep. Claire Levy (D), see bill information.
-The law took effect on August 8, 2012.
+The public-sector law took effect on August 8, 2012.